 A work package can include investments, and there can be several investments in one work package.
 The investments must be relevant and necessary for achieving the project results and have a clear cross-border nature and added value.
-Once you have filled in the information, click 'Create' to add the work package to the project.

 List of investments: Click 'Add investment' to add an investment to the work package and insert the investment title.